columnar-tech/dbc/docs/reference/analytics.md

 ## How do I opt out?

 There's currently no mechanism to opt out of this data collection.
-If you have any questions or concerns, please reach out to us at [hello@columnar.tech](mailto:hello@columnar.tech).
+If you have any questions or concerns, please reach out to us at [privacy@columnar.tech](mailto:privacy@columnar.tech).